metu-balance/imbalance-baselines/README.md

 This class provides a customized version of the CIFAR-10 dataset to be long-tailed.
 The desired offline sampler can be passed as an argument.

-If no sampler is specified, the sampling method specified in the paper [TODO](TODO) is applied:
+If no sampler is specified, the sampling method specified in the paper [Class-Balanced Loss Based on Effective Number of Samples](https://arxiv.org/abs/1901.05555) is applied:
-The training samples are reduced according to the exponential function TODO.
+The training samples are reduced according to an exponential function.

 No modifications are done on the test set.